Bustion11/NN-projects/README.md

 ## TODO:
 - [ ] Create a toy example for the ConvNet
-- [ ] Create a toy exameple for the GAN + clean up the code
+- [ ] Create a toy example for the GAN + clean up the code
+- [ ] Create a toy exmple for the WGAN + clean up the code